SiFli SDK RF Test Guide

 Step 3: Hook into command dispatch

-According to your project’s command system:
+Depending on your project’s command system:

 • finsh: MSH_CMD_EXPORT(cmd_dut_handler, enter BT signaling DUT mode)

-• command-table dispatch: add a row { "DUT", cmd_dut_handler }
+• Command-table dispatch: add a line { "DUT", cmd_dut_handler }

-Step 4: Rebuild, reflash, and power on
+Step 4: Rebuild, reflash, and power up

 Step 5: Send the DUT command

-After receiving the OK response, immediately check the console log; you expect to see << enb DUT mode : <step_num> as described in §12.1, without << failed to enb DUT mode!.
+After receiving the OK response, immediately check the console log; you should see << enb DUT mode : <step_num> as described in §12.1, with no accompanying << failed to enb DUT mode!.

 Step 6: Connect the instrument and run the test